-- Play all flutes and recorders, and some guitar and viola da gamba.
+- Play all flutes and recorders, bass viola da gamba, and basic guitar.
 Teach recorder and flute.

 - Perform in concerts, at weddings, funerals, church services, malls, parties, dances, street corners, Fort Nisqually Living History Museum, and even up a tree.

 - Founded and performed in folk band Red Currant Jam, playing Celtic dance tunes and jazz standards.
 Roberts Creek, BC

 - Composed and performed score for “Just So and Other Stories,” Seattle Children’s Theatre, ’94.

 - Played viola da gamba for English Country Dancers, in folk band “Knives & Forks,” Seattle, early ’90s.